chninja/javascript-shopping-cart/README.md

 # javascript-shopping-cart
-Part of a course requirement COMP 260 at Athabasca University in web-development To be improved on:
+Course requirement for COMP260 Web-Development course at Athabasca University.

+To be improved on:
-- layout,
+- Layout design (not finished)
-- only have cart appear when an item added,
+- Cart only appear when an item added and disappears when cart is empty
 - Cart shows up as slide out menu